 The Title and Description of the media are displayed next to the thumbnail.
 If the search keywords are found in either the Title or the Description, the keywords (partial or exact) are displayed highlighted in yellow.

 On the thumbnail, a small icon indicates what type of media it is.
 If no icon is present, it is a video.

 Clicking the media title or thumbnail redirects you to the Media page.

 If keywords are found in metadata fields other than Title or Description, they are displayed in the “Keyword found in:” section.
 Each metadata type found is clickable, for example, clicking the ‘2 Chapters’ metadata button will display up to 5 chapters where the keywords are found:

 A second click closes the displayed chapters.

-When the metadata type is time based, a number will be displayed on the left, indicating the location in the media’s timeline of the keyword.
-Clicking the time indicator will take you to the video’s page, where the video will start playing from the time indicated.
+When the metadata type is time based, a number is displayed on the left, indicating the location of the keyword in the media’s timeline.
+Clicking the time indicator takes you to the video’s page, where the video starts playing from the time indicated.

 Click “Show More” to open all types of metadata and display 5 results of each metadata type.

 - Tags – Initial click displays 7 results.

 - Details – Custom fields other than the basic metadata.
 The initial click displays 10 results.